kevinlin/ai-sdlc-playbook/docs/cursor-rules/frameworks/react-native.md

 # TypeScript, React Native, Expo, and Mobile UI Development Rules

+To create a new Cursor Rule:

+1. Enter the name as `react-native`
+2. Copy & paste the file content from below

+For more information, visit the [Project rules](https://docs.cursor.com/context/rules#project-rules).

 ```markdown
 ---
 description: TypeScript, React Native, Expo, and Mobile UI Development Rules